erigontech/diagnostics/README.md

 * Ability to extract and analyse go-routine stack traces from Erigon node.
 To start with, extract something like `debug/pprof/goroutine?debug=2`, but for Erigon this would likely result in a lot of go-routines (thousands) with similar traces related to peer management.
 Some analysis should group them into cluster of similar stack traces and show them as aggregates.
+* Add log rotation system similar to what has recently been done for Erigon (using lumberjack library).